Flevy Management Insights Case Study

 An effective Competitive Analysis is not a one-time project but should be an ongoing, embedded process.
 By utilizing real-time monitoring tools, the company can have constant access to updated competitive insights.
 This, coupled with periodic Strategic Reviews, can aid in reshaping the firm’s strategy as necessary.

-To improve the effectiveness of implementation, we can leverage best practice documents in Competitive Analysis.
-These resources below were developed by management consulting firms and Competitive Analysis subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Competitive Analysis templates below that were developed by management consulting firms and Competitive Analysis subject matter experts.

 Building a Competitive Culture